CurbUni/Brain-Tumor-Segmentation-Framework-with-Deep-Nuanced-Reasoning-and-Swin-T/README.md

 ### Citing Brain-Tumor-Segmentation-Framework-with-Deep-Nuanced-Reasoning-and-Swin-T.

 ```
-Will be presented after the paper is published.
+This will be presented after the paper is published.
 ```